NuttyLogic/NuttyLogic.github.io/_posts/2018-06-19-EpigeneticClockExample.md

 1. [SciKit-Learn](http://scikit-learn.org/stable/index.html); Several modules from SciKit will be utilized in this example
     1. [Principal Component Analysis (PCA)](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html), used during quality control to identify and sample outliers
     2. [Train Test Split](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html), this provides a convenient way to split data into training and testing sets
-    3. [Lasso, Cross Validated](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoCV.html), this is an implementation of a penalized regression model used to generate the epigentic age model
+    3. [Lasso, Cross Validated](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoCV.html), this is an implementation of a penalized regression model that we will us to generate an epigentic age model
 2. [Pandas](https://pandas.pydata.org/), this library will help us organize data for downstream analysis
 3. Numerical Operation Libraries
     1. [Numpy](http://www.numpy.org/), used to perform efficient, vectorized mathematical operations and matrix handling